 Cimetidine: A study in six healthy volunteers has shown a significant increase in peak nifedipine plasma levels (80%) and area-under-the-curve (74%) after a one week course of cimetidine at 1000 mg per day and nifedipine at 40 mg per day.
 Ranitidine produced smaller, non-significant increases.
 The effect may be mediated by the known inhibition of cimetidine on hepatic cytochrome P-450, the enzyme system probably responsible for the first-pass metabolism of nifedipine.
 If nifedipine therapy is initiated in a patient currently receiving cimetidine, cautious titration is advised.

-Co-administration of nifedipine with grapefruit juice resulted in approximately a 2-fold increase in nifedipine AUC and Cmax with no change in half-life.
-The increased plasma concentrations are most likely due to inhibition of CYP 3A4 related first-pass metabolism.
-Co-administration of nifedipine with grapefruit juice is to be avoided.
+Co-administration of nifedipine with grapefruit juice resulted in approximately a doubling in nifedipine AUC and Cmax with no change in half-life.
+The increased plasma concentrations most likely result from inhibition of CYP 3A4-related first-pass metabolism.
+Avoid ingestion of grapefruit and grapefruit juice while taking nifedipine.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Procardia Information

 Procardia User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration